-WRegardinghigh-end handbags, Coach is a name that is often mentioned.
-But are these bags worth the price tag?
+Regarding high-end handbags, Coach is a name that is often mentioned.
+But are Coach bags worth the price tag?
 In answer to this question, it is essential to consider the factors that go into the cost of a Coach bag.

 First, the materials that are used are of the highest quality.
 The leather is soft and supple, and the stitching is solid and durable.